vpon-data/data-sdk/docs/ios.md

 ```

-# Send Message
+# Send Data
 ---
-VDA SDK provide below method to send messages:
+Data SDK provides the method to send data.

 ## send()
-Call send() and add payload with extraData if necessary when you trying to send data to Vpon.
+Call send().

+NOTE: extraData is optional.
+If you want to collect data when a specific event is triggered, please call send() and use extraData to collect that data.

 ### Objective-C